W1ldPo1nter/django-queryable-properties/docs/standard_features.rst

 Using the class-based approach, the queryable property's method ``set_value`` must be implemented instead, taking the model object to set the fields on as well as the actual value for the property as parameters.
-It is recommended to use the ``SetterMixin`` for class-based queryable properties that define a setter because it defines the actual stub for the ``set_value`` method.
+It is recommended to use the :class:`queryable_properties.properties.SetterMixin` for class-based queryable properties that define a setter because it defines the actual stub for the ``set_value`` method.
 However, using this mixin is not required - a queryable property can be set as long as the ``set_value`` method is implemented correctly.